 In order for a student to be promoted, he or she must show proficiency in the required classes: Language Arts, Mathematics, Science and Social Studies.
 In addition K-3 students must fall within an appropriate reading level to be successful in the next grade.
-Arrangements for retained students may be made with the administration for possible promotion based on a successful summer school experience and/or retesting DRA level before the fall of the following school year.
+Arrangements for retained students may be made with the administration for possible promotion based on a satisfactory improvement of the student's reading level as assessed by the school.